Articles

 How AI Coding Agents Actually Run on Your Machine

-A deep technical look at how Claude Code, Codex CLI, and other coding assistants manage sessions, enforce permissions, and store state locally — and where the governance model breaks down.
+A technical look at how Claude Code, Codex CLI, and other coding assistants store sessions, run tools, ask for approval, and leave teams with fragmented controls.

-Once you look at the files on disk, the shape becomes concrete.
-A coding assistant is made of five pieces:
+The files on disk make the shape obvious.
+A coding assistant has five pieces:

-That architecture is powerful.
-It also creates an uncomfortable truth for security teams: the assistant is not just producing code.
+That is why security teams should care.
+The assistant is not only suggesting code.
 It is operating a developer workstation.

 The Runtime Loop